 While there are quite a few foods that you can feed your cat at Christmas, there are even more that you’ll need to avoid.
 While some of these foods will make your cat moderately sick, others are toxic and could end in your cat’s death if you’re not careful.

 If you suspect your cat has gotten into any of the above foods, it’s best to get the cat to an emergency vet immediately.
-The vet can give you a diagnosis and treat your cat before something happens that can’t be undone.
+The vet can help to treat your cat before something happens that can’t be undone.

 Even if you didn’t see your cat eat chocolate or one of the other toxic items on this list, if you suspect it did, it’s best to take the cat in.